 One of the most significant features of Ptolemaic rule was its policy of Hellenization, integrating Greek language and culture into Egyptian daily life.
 There was no attempt to become assimilated into Egyptian civilization.
 One of Ptolemy I's first moves was to relocate the center of government from its traditional location at Memphis - it would remain the religious center - to the newly built city of Alexandria.

 Alexandria had a more strategic location, much closer to both the Mediterranean Sea and Greece.
-Because of this move, Alexandria grew into more of a Greek rather than Egyptian city.
-In fact, the Ptolemys would rarely leave the city and then only to take a pleasure cruise down the Nile.
+Because of this move, Alexandria grew into more of a Greek rather than an Egyptian city.
+In fact, the Ptolemies would rarely leave the city and then only take a pleasure cruise down the Nile.
 As with much of the former Alexandrian empire, Greek would become the language of government and commerce.

 Ptolemy I also established Alexandria as the intellectual center of the Mediterranean when he built a massive library and museum there.
 While the museum provided seating for quiet reflection, the library amassed a collection of thousands of papyrus scrolls, attracting men of philosophy, history, literature, and science from all over the Mediterranean for decades to come.
 Ptolemy I's advisor on the project was Demetrius of Phaleron, a graduate of Aristotle's Lyceum in Athens; the library truly became a center of Hellenistic culture.
 Unfortunately, the library and its contents were destroyed in a series of fires during its years under Roman control.

 While it may appear that Ptolemy I intended to transform Egypt into another Greece, in many ways he still respected the Egyptian people and recognized the importance of religion and tradition to their society.
 Both he and his successors supported the many local cults.
 To keep peace with the temple priests, he restored numerous religious objects stolen by the Persians.
-However, while the old Egyptian gods were respected – one did not want to anger the gods – two new cults arose: the first was dedicated to Alexander the Great, which for the Greek population served as a way to express their continued loyalty to the Ptolemys.
+However, while the old Egyptian gods were respected – one did not want to anger the gods – two new cults arose: the first was dedicated to Alexander the Great, which for the Greek population served as a way to express their continued loyalty to the Ptolemies.
 A second cult, which never gained popularity, was devoted to the god of healing Serapis.
-Locally, the temple priests remained as a part of the ruling class – another test of their allegiance to the Ptolemys.
+Locally, the temple priests remained as a part of the ruling class – another test of their allegiance to the Ptolemies.

 Lastly, while the capital may have been moved, the basic administrative structure was retained, although many of the Egyptian scribes had difficulty writing in Greek.
 Egypt had a closely controlled economy; much of the land was royal land and permission was needed to fell a tree or even to breed pigs.
-Record keeping was important, all land was surveyed and livestock inventoried.
+Record-keeping was important, all land was surveyed and livestock inventoried.
 Of course, since Egypt had an economy based on agriculture, taxes based on the census and land surveys were essential.
 Under Cleopatra VII there was a salt tax, a dike tax, and even a pasture tax.
 Fishermen even had to relinquish twenty-five percent of their catch.